lsy563193/obstacle_detector/README.md

 # The obstacle_detector package

 The `obstacle_detector` package provides utilities to detect and track obstacles from data provided by 2D laser scans.
 Detected obstacles come in a form of segments or circles.
 Detection of obstacles is based solely on the geometric information of the points from current scan.
 The tracking process solves the correspondence problem between two consecutive obstacle sets and uses Kalman filter to supersample and refine obstacles parameters.
 The package was designed for a robot equipped with two laser scanners therefore it contains several additional utilities.
+The working principles of the method are described in an article provided in the `resources` folder.

 The package requires [Armadillo C++](http://arma.sourceforge.net) library for compilation and runtime.